OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 * `V` and `S` are fixed-size arrays of the same size, and the field type of `V` is assignable to the field type of `S`,
 * `V` and `S` are arrays, and the field type of `V` is assignable to the field type of `S`,
 * `V` and `S` are structs, with the same number of fields, and each field of `V` has the same name as the corresponding field of `S`, and each field of `V` is assignable to the corresponding field of `S`,
-* `V` and `S` are function types, with the same number of arguments, and each argument type of `V` is assignable to the corresponding argument type of `S`, and either (a) both `S` and `V` return void, or (b) the return type of `S` is assignable to the return type of `V`.
+* `V` and `S` are function types, with the same number of arguments, and either `S` is impure or `V` is not impure, and each argument type of `V` is assignable to the corresponding argument type of `S`, and either (a) both `S` and `V` return void, or (b) the return type of `S` is assignable to the return type of `V`.
 (Note that the return type is compared for assignability "backwards".
 This is needed to make calls through function references type-safe.)
 * `V` and `S` are map types, and the key type of `V` is assignable to the key type of `S`, and the value types of `V` and `S` are equal.

 These rules guarantee that assignability is transitive.